dpgithubRepo/bigdata_ecosystems/hadoop/README_SQOOP.md

 Sqoop :
 -------

-This write up summarizes the usage of sqoop.
+This write up summarizes the very basic usage of sqoop for data transfer from RDBMS to HDFS.

 Sqoop is used to transfer data from RDBMS to HDFS and also from HDFS to RDBMS.